pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-4.md

 #### Genre similarity

-This is simple: draw an edge between two nodes if they share a genre tag in common.
+This is simple: <span class="strong-text">draw an edge between two nodes if they share a genre tag in common.</span>

 ```python